Selling To Purchasing Managers

 • “Decisions that are certain and sure”

-Here’s an example of a benefit positioning statement that might appeal to a purchasing manager: “Our product will allow things to run smoothly for you.
-I guarantee that with us you can make decisions that are certain and sure.”
+“Our product will allow things to run smoothly for you.
+I guarantee that, with us, you can make decisions that are certain and sure.”

-Of all the prospect types, purchasing managers probably have the most notorious reputation for price sensitivity.
+Of all the prospect types, procurement managers probably have the most notorious reputation for price sensitivity.
 In reality, they personally care very little about how much you charge for your product or service.
 It matters only when it becomes an issue with their superiors or the finance department.

-For the purchasing manager, you’ll want to position your price with terms like these:
+You’ll want to position your price with terms like these:

 • “Directly related to the benefits you’ll receive”